apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 If you do any of these: change your credentials immediately!

-### Warning #4: the S3 client provided by Amazon EMR are not from the Apache
+### Warning #5: The S3 client provided by Amazon EMR are not from the Apache
 Software foundation, and are only supported by Amazon.

 Specifically: on Amazon EMR, s3a is not supported, and amazon recommend